-In 1990, the government established the Cultural Industries Development Fund to provide funding for entrepreneurs working in book and magazine publishing, sound recording, film and video production, and multimedia.
-In June 1993, the government of Kim Campbell shifted responsibility for cultural affairs - along with responsibility for multiculturalism and Parks Canada (now the Parks Canada Agency) - from the Department of Communications to the new Department of Canadian Heritage.

-In 1995, under the government of Jean Chrétien, the Status of the Artist Act, which Parliament had adopted in 1992, came into force.
+In 1990, the government of Jean Chrétien established the Cultural Industries Development Fund to provide funding for entrepreneurs working in book and magazine publishing, sound recording, film and video production, and multimedia.
+In 1993, responsibility for cultural affairs was shifted from the Department of Communications to the new Department of Canadian Heritage, along with responsibility for multiculturalism and Parks Canada (now the Parks Canada Agency).
+In 1995, the Status of the Artist Act, which Parliament had adopted in 1992, came into force.
 It established a framework for professional relations between independent professional artists and producers working in fields under federal jurisdiction.
 In addition, it created the Canadian Artists and Producers Professional Relations Tribunal to administer those relations.

 In 1995, the government also identified cultural affairs as a pillar of Canadian foreign policy.
 The same year, however, the government instituted spending reductions across the government.
-Heritage and culture programs were reduced from \$2.9 billion in fiscal year 1994-1995 to \$2.2 billion in 1997-1998.
+Heritage and culture programs were reduced from \$2.9 billion in fiscal year 1994-95 to \$2.2 billion in 1997-98.
 This represented a 23.3% reduction, compared to an 18.9% reduction in overall government spending.
 The CBC's budget (which stood at \$1.2 billion in 1990) was reduced by about \$414 million, or 34.5%.
-The control of the control with most of the committee's recommendations and set out an overall framework, the goal of which was to "ensure that Canadians have Canadian choices and to connect Canadians to the wide-ranging Canadian experience" through broad content, creativity, innovation, and capacity building.
-13